 What Are Your Display Needs?

 First of all, an effective video wall requires consideration of your display needs.
-You must determine the resolution requirements, the level of optimum brightness, what type of ambient light could affect the visual, and what types of images you want to display.
+And, you must determine the resolution requirements, the level of optimum brightness, what type of ambient light could affect the visual, and what types of images you want to display.

 What Type of Content Will You Display?